OmniSharp/generator-aspnet/README.md

 The Nancy project is based on framework's "Hello World" template:
 [Nancy Getting Started: Introduction](https://github.com/NancyFx/Nancy/wiki/Introduction)
-> We are in the process of updating Nancy template for RTM - until updated the Nancy project type is available only as `yo aspnet nancy {NAME}` command line option

 The [Docker](https://www.docker.com/) support with `Dockerfile` configuration files is based on the official [Docker image for ASP.NET 5](https://github.com/aspnet/aspnet-docker)